Leave of Absence

 A student may voluntarily withdraw from the University from all classes in which he/she is currently enrolled and receive a final grade of W with the exception of those classes in

-which the grade of FA has already been earned if the withdraw is on or before reading day.
-Withdraws submitted after reading day will be processed after grades are recorded.
+which the grade of FA has already been earned if the withdraw is on or before the last day of class.
+Withdraws submitted after the last day of class will be processed after grades are recorded.

 This is an extremely serious decision and a student contemplating this action should consult with the academic advisor, as well as the Senior Vice President for Student Life, before making a final decision.